merikan/merikan.com/content/post/2013-07-19-no-sound-in-os-x-when-playing-youtube-videos-in-chrome.md

 - osx
 ---

-It have happened a couple of times that I suddenly don&#8217;t have any sound from my speakers when watching YouTube videos in Chrome.
-I don&#8217;t know how and when this happens but it is easy to fix.
-Just open a terminal and run &#8220;sudo killall coreaudiod&#8221;.
+It have happened a couple of times that I suddenly don’t have any sound from my speakers when watching YouTube videos in Chrome.
+I don’t know how and when this happens but it is easy to fix.
+Just open a terminal and run “sudo killall coreaudiod”.
 I probably should investigate why this happens but I will do that on a rainy day.

 <pre class="brush: bash; title: ; notranslate" title="">$ sudo killall coreaudiod
 </pre>

-That&#8217;s it.
+That’s it.